vjlab/resources/tutorial-m3-quickstart.md

 # M3 High-Performance Computing (HPC) Quickstart (WIP)
 *Don Teng*

 *Last update 16 May 2017*

 Level: Beginner

 In this tutorial, we're going to practice doing a BEAST run on the HPC.
-No knowledge of BEAST is required.
+The BEAST software computes evolutionary trees from input sequence data; but for ths tutorial, no knowledge of the BEAST software is required.
 In this tutorial, we're going to:
  - Prepare a SLURM script, `my_slurm_script.txt` - a bunch of instructions that tells the HPC what to do
- - Get an `xml` file, `benchmark1.xml` - a bunch of instruction that tells the BEAST software (already installed on the HPC) what to do.
+ - Get an `xml` file, `benchmark1.xml` - a bunch of instructions that tells the BEAST software what to do.
 Download it [here](https://github.com/beast-dev/beast-mcmc/blob/master/examples/release/Benchmarks/benchmark1.xml) - this file contains the raw data and some parameters in a format that BEAST understands.
  - Upload both files to the HPC (see the Cyberduck tutorial)
  - Submit the SLURM script (or "submit the job") to the HPC, and review a bunch of frequently used HPC commands
  - Retrieve your job output after the run is complete.